usrfrann/hackingtools/README.md

 5. Added file for detecting English in text
 6. Transposition Cipher Break using brute force
 7. Math Cryptotools like finding Greatest Common Denominator and Modular Inverse for Affine Cipher
 8. Added code to create the affine cipher
+9. Adding Vigenere Cipher Encryption and Decryption using a text based string(Limited doesn't expand to File Input and Output)